Application of Martindale Abrasion and Pilling Tester

 ISO 12947-1、ISO 12945-2

-The abrasion table shall be covered with a circle of woven or non-woven felt (non-woven fabric is only used for M & S test).
+Cover the abrasion table with a circle of felt.
+Use woven or non-woven felt.
+Note: Non-woven fabric is for M & S tests only.
 Both kinds of felt are available from the laboratory.
 Then, cover the wear table with standard wear fabric.
-The standard wear fabric shall meet the requirements of iso12947-1 and can be obtained from ChiuVention.
+The wear fabric must meet ISO 12947-1 standards.
+You can get it from ChiuVention.

-All samples and standard fabrics shall be conditioned in a standard atmosphere for testing.
+Condition all samples and standard fabrics in a standard atmosphere for testing.

-All wear and pilling tests shall be conducted in a standard atmosphere: 20 ± 2 ° C and 65% ± 2% RH.
+Conduct all wear and pilling tests in a standard atmosphere of 20 ± 2 °C and 65% ± 2% RH.

 Take the Abrasion test as an example